aame1/class-9-10/student-bios/PavelBidenko.md

  #### Wishes & desires
 ---
 To my mind it is not a great task to learn coding basics.
 Almost everybody can master it.
-My wish is to get a good experience in close-to-life and real tasks development - modern frameworks and API-s, pair and team co-working, i.e. how do they develop in the software companiens ;)
+My wish is to get a good experience in close-to-life and real tasks development - modern frameworks and API-s, pair and team co-working, i.e. how do they develop in the software companiens :wink:

 And of course, I wish you good health, good luck and happiness!